DiPippo Gets $12M in Putnam Settlement | The Highlands Current

 Toni Addonizio (R-Kent), who chairs the Legislature, said that a large financial loss in court could cause the county to lose its Moody’s bond rating, “which would result in the loss of hundreds of thousands of dollars” in higher interest charges on money it borrows.

-Montgomery, who voted “no,” countered that, “as a matter of principal, we don’t pay a rapist to maintain our bond rating, that’s just gross.
+Montgomery, who voted “no,” countered that, “as a matter of principle, we don’t pay a rapist to maintain our bond rating — that’s just gross.
 We’re not in a position to be borrowing anyway, and I’ve heard that scenario over and over again, and it sickens me.”
+She also said that Krivak “admitted to this and our district attorney has advised us strongly” to reject the settlement.